A career in Transport and Logistics: What’s on Offer?

 Logistics is the practical application of supply chain and supply chain management.
 It can be broken down into three basic components: transportation, storage, and inventory.

 Transportation logistics involves moving goods from their place of manufacture or origin to their final destination.
-Transportation can be by land, air, sea, rail, or pipeline.
-Transportation logistics companies provide transportation through a network of carriers, usually third-party logistics providers (3PLs).
+It can be by land, air, sea, rail, or pipeline.
+Such companies provide transportation through a network of carriers, usually third-party logistics providers (3PLs).
+There are different industries such as homeware, cosmetics, or supplements that rely on the expertise of 3PL providers like Shape and similar others to optimize their order fulfillment strategy and enable them to expand their reach worldwide.

 Storage Logistics involves storing goods until they are ready for distribution.
 Logistics companies provide storage through a network of providers.

-Inventory Logistics involves managing and controlling inventory, including the management of supplier relationships, product life-cycle management, product serial-to-serial-to-serial (S2S2) and serial-to-production (S2P) traceability, and lot management.
+Inventory Logistics involves managing and controlling inventory, including the management of supplier relationships, product life-cycle management, and lot management.
+Incorporating stocktake strategies for success in inventory management can significantly reduce supply chain costs and potentially increase profits.

 Importance of transport and logistics